smart-on-fhir/fhir-parser/README.md

 The `master` branch is currently on _DSTU 2, v1.0.2_.
 The `develop` branch is on par with _master_, but points to the continuous integration build, currently on _1.4.0_.
+There may be tags for specific freezes, see [releases](https://github.com/smart-on-fhir/fhir-parser/releases).

 See [tags](https://github.com/smart-on-fhir/fhir-parser/releases) for specific FHIR versions.